jonnonz1/nz-statute-book/acts/public/1966/airport-authorities-act-1966.md

 (4) Every person who commits an offence against subsection (2) is liable on conviction to a fine not exceeding $20,000.

 ### 10 Repeals and savings
-(1) The enactments specified in the Schedule are hereby repealed.
+(1) The enactments specified in Schedule 2 are hereby repealed.
 (2) All references to an aviation authority or to a recognised aviation authority in any Act, regulation, rule, bylaw, order, other enactment, agreement, deed, instrument, application, notice, or other document whatsoever in force at the commencement of this Act shall, unless the context otherwise requires, be read as references to an airport authority.

+## Schedule 1 — Transitional, savings, and related provisions

+### Part 1 — Provisions relating to amendments made by Civil Aviation Act 2023

+### 1 Interpretation
+In this Part, commencement date means the date on which section 487 of the Civil Aviation Act 2023 comes into force.

+### 2 Airport bylaws: application to roads
+(1) This clause applies to a bylaw made under this Act by a local authority or an airport authority that is in force immediately before the commencement date.
+(2) The bylaw continues in force according to its tenor (and section 9(7) and (7A) of this Act applies to it) despite the amendment to section 9(1)﻿(e) of this Act by section 470 of the Civil Aviation Act 2023.

-## Schedule Schedule — Enactments repealed
+## Schedule 2 — Enactments repealed